js13kGames/back-in-black/readme.md

 )
 ```

+Viewports sit directly under the root of the scene graph.
+They persist until
+the next `render`.
+They cannot be animated.

 ##### `viewportMinimumWidthVirtualPixels`/`viewportMaximumWidthVirtualPixels`/`viewportMinimumHeightVirtualPixels`/`viewportMaximumHeightVirtualPixels`

 The X axis runs from left to right, while the Y axis runs from top to bottom.